cqse/teamscale-jacoco-agent/agent/USAGE.md

 ## Installing

 Unzip this zip file into any folder.
-When used as an agent, coverage is dumped to the file system or via HTTP in regular intervals while the application is running.
+When used as a Java agent for your Java application, coverage is dumped to the file system or via HTTP file uploads in regular intervals while the application is running.
+Coverage is also transfered when the application is shut down.

 Configure the agent on your application's JVM: